PE Heart Rate Monitors Help Students Develop Healthy Habits

 By connecting with his students over technology use, Hallberg – and his P.E. colleagues across the country – helps speed up the development of proper habits that can shape a student’s journey to lifelong fitness.

 “[Heart rate technology] makes it easier to connect with students, and that’s really all I care about,” he said.
 “My ability to have conversations with my kids about where they are and how they can manage/improve their own health and well-being.”

 Those conversations about self-managing their fitness are getting through.
-Teachers report that students who wear devices such as adidas Zone for IHT Spirit PE heart rate monitors during their classes show many of the traits that Hallberg wants to see.
+Teachers report that students who wear devices such as IHT Zone PE heart rate monitors during their classes show many of the traits that Hallberg wants to see.
 The students demonstrate:

 - Increased motivation in daily class sessions,

 - Ability to set exercise goals and achieve them, and